 Eligibility: Preference for the award will be given to applicants, their current mentors and their proposed training sponsors who are active members of SPR, or who have a history of affiliation with SPR (e.g., previous membership, attendance at previous SPR meetings).
 However, all students or postdocs interested in obtaining mentorship/training in psychophysiology are encouraged to apply.

 - Ann Haynos, University of Minnesota Medical Center, USA

 110B Psychology Building, East Lansing, MI 48824

 Student Travel Fund Awards

 SPR has allocated funds for 30 travel awards.
-Fifteen of these are specifically reserved for award winners within North America, who will receive $500 USD to assist with their travel accommodations while attending the SPR Annual Meeting.
-The other 15 awards are reserved for non-North American members who will receive $1000 USD.
+Fifteen of these are specifically reserved for award winners within North America, who will receive $1000 USD to assist with their travel accommodations while attending the 2017 SPR Annual Meeting in Vienna.
+The other 15 awards are reserved for non-North American members who will receive $500 USD.

 To be eligible, student members must:

 - Reside outside a 500-mile radius from the annual meeting;